Disease/Disorder

 Available or current treatment guidelines

-Surgical guidelines differ for pediatric acquired limb loss in comparison to those for adults, including: preserve as much length as possible, maintain integrity of growth plates, choose disarticulation rather than transosseous amputation, keep the knee joint, and stabilize proximal portions of the limb.
+Surgical guidelines differ for pediatric acquired limb loss in comparison to those for adults, including preserving as much length as possible, maintaining integrity of growth plates, choosing disarticulation rather than transosseous amputation, keeping the knee joint, and stabilizing proximal portions of the limb.
+A multidisciplinary team including pediatric physiatry, physical therapy, and occupational therapy is important during the decision-making process for surgical intervention and may help with determining functional coping strategies for patients undergoing surgery.

 At different disease stages